gwmod/nlmod/paper/paper.md

 The modules `nlmod.sim`, `nlmod.gwf`, `nlmod.gwt`, and `nlmod.prt` are designed for MODFLOW 6, while `nlmod.modpath` enables particle tracking using MODPATH [@MODPATH7].
 This modular approach supports full scriptability which enables complex model optimization schemes.

-## Visualize model data: `nlmod.plot` and `nlmod.gis`
+## Post-process model results: `nlmod.plot` and `nlmod.gis`
 To interpret and communicate model inputs and outputs, `NLMOD` offers built-in reading methods(`nlmod.mfoutput`), plotting functionality (`nlmod.plot`) and GIS tools (`nlmod.gis`) for exporting data to commonly used geospatial formats.
+Other tools allow modellers to easily compare model outcomes with measurements such as groundwater head measurements.
 These visualization options support both technical analysis and clear communication with stakeholders.

 ## Example
-As an example a groundwater flow model is build following the nlmod workflow.
+In the example below a groundwater flow model is build following the nlmod workflow.
 The model covers a part of 10 km^2 in the Netherlands.
-The subsurface properties are obtained from a subsurface model, the location of surface water bodies is obtained from the bgt and the stage derived from a digital elevation model (ahn).
+The subsurface properties are obtained from a subsurface model (regis), the location of surface water bodies is obtained from an open database (bgt) and the stage derived from a digital elevation model (ahn).
 A uniform recharge of 0.7 mm/day is assumed.

 ### Define model properties
 ```python